swaker854/stylebi/README.md

 # StyleBI

-StyleBI is an easy to use interactive dashboard software application that includes real time reporting capabilities.
+StyleBI is an easy to use BI software combining a data transformation pipeline with visualization for analytics, dashboard and reporting.
 It focuses on business data monitoring and exploration by combining a data intelligence platform with visualization technology, serving both enterprises and solution providers.

 At the core of the data intelligence platform is InetSoft's Data Block&trade; technology which enables data mashup in a Lego-like block fashion.
 IT creates performance tuned and security-controlled data blocks that can be transformed and assembled by business users for real-time business questions.